 - 1. Fatalism

 - 2. Reductionism and Platonism with Respect to Time

 - 4. McTaggart’s Argument

-- 6. Presentism, Eternalism, and The Growing Universe Theory
+- 6. Presentism, Eternalism, and the Growing Block Theory

 - Academic Tools

 Many logical questions about time historically arose from questions about freedom and determinism—in particular worries about fatalism.
 Fatalism can be understood as the doctrine that whatever will happen in the future is already unavoidable (where to say that an event is unavoidable is to say that no agent is able to prevent it from occurring).
 Here is a typical argument for fatalism: